Outreach Specialist AmeriCorps Member

 - Provide follow-up services to outreach clients

-- Screen community members for SOS’s shelter and other programming
+- Screen community members for SOS’s shelter & other programming

 Additional Member Activities: